craigansell/venturebeyond/hillskills.md

 - Environmental knowledge – how to minimise your impact on the hill and information on good practice and useful organisations.
 - Hazards and emergency procedures in the hills – how to respond to any hazards you encounter and what to do in an emergency.

+## Cost - £145.00

+Email [info@venturebeyond.uk](mailto:info@venturebeyond.uk) for further details, dates or booking.

+## Please Note:
+- Accomodation is not provided on this course
+- Own clothing and equipment required (please contact us for guidance if needed)
+- Course book, certificate and timing card included with this course.